Runnable/slash-docker/python/_posts/2016-07-20-dockerize-flask.markdown

 ### Flask Dockerfile

-We're starting from Linux instead of using the Python repository as our base, as its more clear to determine which Python version to use (what `apt` installs on Ubuntu or Debian, or `yum` installs on Red Hat and CentOS).
+We're starting from Linux instead of using the Python repository as our base, as its more clear in which Python version is being installed (what `apt` installs on Ubuntu or Debian, or `yum` installs on Red Hat and CentOS).
 You always have the option to build off the `python` image instead.

 ```bash
 FROM ubuntu:16.04